-Junos OS Tools for Monitoring the Router
+Junos OS Tools for Monitoring

-The primary method of monitoring and troubleshooting Junos OS, routing protocols, network connectivity, and the router hardware is to enter commands from the CLI.
+The primary method of monitoring and troubleshooting Junos OS, routing protocols, network connectivity, and the device hardware is to enter commands from the CLI.
 The CLI enables you to display information in the routing tables and routing protocol-specific data, and to check network connectivity using ping and traceroute commands.

 Junos OS includes SNMP software, which enables you to manage routers.
 The SNMP software consists of an SNMP master agent and a MIB II agent, and supports MIB II SNMP version 1 traps and version 2 notifications, SNMP version 1 Get and GetNext requests, and version 2 GetBulk requests.